-The Dock of the Bay Dialogues are a space for conversation with different guests from the fields of film and music.
-A friendly and close space where, for an hour and a half, in addition to listening to their proposals, you can talk directly with them.
+Since the festival this year we have opted for a new format: the Dialogues of Dock of the Bay.
+A space for conversation with two guests from the fields of cinema and music.
+A friendly and close space where, for an hour and a half, as well as listening to their proposals, you can talk directly with them.
 Two days, two dialogues.

 You are interested if you are a professional in the sector (cinema, video, music) or if you are a student.
 In addition to any restless mind lover of cinema and music.